 Getting Married?
 You may need to make an appointment for a notarial service.

 All foreigners marrying in Germany require an “Ehefähigkeitszeugnis” which is a Certificate of Free Status stating that you are legally free to marry.
 This document may be obtained by making an appointment for a notarial service at the Consulate General in Frankfurt.
-For notarial service at the U.S. Embassy in Berlin or at the Consulate General in Frankfurt.
-The document may also be obtained without an appointment during the operating hours of the Consular Agency in Bremen.
+For notarial service at the U.S. Embassy Berlin click HERE.
 Residents of Bavaria may take the oath on this document directly at the Standesamt and do not need to come to the Consulate.
 This document is then submitted by the Standesamt to the responsible German court which will issue an exemption to the requirement for an “Ehefähigkeitszeugnis”.

 For more information, see our page on Getting Married.